Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

-- Generator.
-We use our generator to recharge cell phone and computer batteries, watch an occasional movie, and run the vacuum.
-The generator also helps recharge the RV batteries, though most of that is taken care of by running the coach motor every couple of days.
+- Generator: We use our generator to recharge cell phone and computer batteries, watch an occasional movie, and run the vacuum or microwave.
+The generator also helps recharge the RV batteries, though most of that is taken care of by running the coach motor every few of days.

-- Stock of paper products.
-Although we try to use real dishes whenever possible, scarcity of water while boondocking requires strict water conservation, and we use recycled paper products (never plastic!) occasionally.
+- Stock of paper products: We try to use real dishes whenever possible, but scarcity of water while boondocking requires strict water conservation.
+We use recycled paper products (never plastic!) occasionally.

 Desert Boondocking in Southern Arizona

 Two of our favorite places to boondock are on Bureau of Land Management Land (BLM) in the Arizona desert.
 The first is La Posa Long Term Visitor Area (LTVA) in Quartzsite, Arizona.
 This is a mecca for snowbirds who come to Arizona to enjoy the big RV show and the gem and mineral shows held in Quartzsite each winter.
 RVers can park as close or as far away from the crowds as they wish and still enjoy all of the activity of the town and beauty of the desert.